7-Day Dinner Plan: Cook Once, Eat Twice

 Sunday: Honey-Garlic Salmon with Sheet-Pan Roasted Root Vegetables & Easy Brown Rice

 Honey-Garlic Salmon with Sheet-Pan Roasted Root Vegetables and Easy Brown Rice: A simple marinade of soy sauce, lime, honey and garlic adds tons of flavor to salmon with ease.
-Paired with simple brown rice and colorful root veggies to serve on the side, this balanced dinner is easy and delicious.
+Paired with simple brown rice and colorful root veggies to serve on the side, this easy meal is both balanced and delicious.

 Meal-Prep Notes: Plan to make a double batch of the brown rice so you have enough left over to use for dinner on Wednesday and Friday.
 Save the remaining roasted root veggies to have for dinner on Monday.

-Roasted Root Vegetables with Goat Cheese Polenta: This is true healthy comfort food-a bowl of soft, creamy polenta topped with warm roasted vegetables infused with garlic and sage.
+Roasted Root Vegetables with Goat Cheese Polenta: This is true healthy comfort food–a bowl of soft, creamy polenta topped with warm roasted vegetables infused with garlic and sage.
 Here, you'll use up the rest of the Sheet-Pan Roasted Root Vegetables that you made on Sunday.
-Note that the recipe as written serves two, so you'll want to double the recipe if you're cooking for more (don't worry, you already have enough leftover veggies to serve four).
+Note that the recipe as written serves two.
+You'll want to double the recipe if you're cooking for more.
+However, you already have enough leftover veggies to serve four.

 Slow-Cooked Ranch Chicken & Vegetables: This creamy, veggie-packed chicken dinner comes together easily in your slow cooker-and makes enough for another night's casserole (see associated recipe)!
 Having prepped the veggies and spaghetti squash ahead of time on Sunday means this dinner will take even less time to prepare on Tuesday.
 Simply finish the remaining steps in the morning, turn on the slow cooker, and dinner will be ready to eat when you get home that evening.